AJL’s Q4 2022 impact and financial performance results are in. Read on to find out how we did followed by how we invest and evaluate for impact.

 Impact First Investments emphasize the optimization of social and/or environmental needs (ie: MRI or PRI) which may result in financial tradeoff.
-As of 12/31/2021, $1,002,370.21 (or 5%) of AJL’s portfolio is committed to twelve PRIs.
-Our goal is to deploy 10% of our portfolio, or approximately $1,800,000 in PRIs and MRIs.
+As of 12/31/2022, $781,191 (or 5%) of AJL’s portfolio is committed to PRIs.
+Our goal is to deploy 10% of our portfolio, or approximately $1,500,000 in PRIs and MRIs.
 Visit this page to learn more about AJL’s current direct investments.

-Cash Impact: AJL has cash deposits totaling $500,000 (3%) at two financial institutions, CNote and Native American Bank, that use the cash to drive economic justice in underserved communities.
+Cash Impact: AJL typically has cash deposits totaling $500,094 (3%) at two financial institutions, CNote and Native American Bank, that use the cash to drive economic justice in underserved communities.
+These cash deposits will be renewed in 2023.
 Visit this page to learn more about these investments.

 Philanthropic Investments are grants where social needs outweigh any consideration for financial return.
 AJL is committing to distribute $1,300,000 as non-recoverable grants to nonprofit organizations that serve families and youth in education, human services and healthcare.
 Visit this page to learn more about AJL's grantmaking process.